RFID vs QR as a Data Transmission Method

 Data transmission at the click of a camera shutter

 The QR code is simple to use, and the costs for implementing it are significantly less than using RFID for data transmission.
 The data on a QR code can also be read using nearly any device, including mobile phones.
 That means that literally any iPhone or Android device can be used to transmit QR code data, unlike RFID tags which require specialized hardware and infrastructure to function.
 That’s why cryptocurrencies jumped on using QR codes for their wallets.
+While QR codes can be read with specialized equipment such as barcode readers, they are not necessary.
 It’s a technology that can be used by literally anyone in the world and with almost any device.

 RFID: Large-scale infrastructure for full automatization

 In contrast, if you’re planning to go the RFID route, then be prepared for the sticker shock.
 Handheld devices for reading these tags can run from several hundreds to thousands of dollars each.
-That’s a huge expense, especially if you’re a lean start up.
-Now think of automatizing it all: building gateways for all your incoming and leaving shipments.
+A single RFID reader might not be a huge expense, but full automation will require a considerable investment.
+Think of automating it all: building gateways for all your incoming and leaving shipments.

 That being said, QR provides equal accuracy to RFID methods, and it can provide even greater benefits.
 This includes a greater memory capacity which can provide superior data logging capabilities, and the transmission speed for both is very similar.